BICAN consortium data now available in Data Catalog

 A new dedicated BICAN program page serves as the visual entry point to BICAN data within the Data Catalog.
 It features a general description of the consortium effort and goals.
 It also includes interactive dashboards that give an overview of the BICAN data ecosystem, as well as featured projects and links to other highlighted web resources.

 Scientists can explore data from 6 labs, totaling 255 donors, 1461 specimens(library aliquots), and 20 data collections.
-This includes developmental mouse data from the Allen Institute for Brain Science (Zeng) & University of California, San Francisco (Nowakowski), cross-species data from the Allen Institute for Brain Science (Lein), marmoset data from Princeton University (Krienen), as well as multi-modal human data from Broad Institute (McCarroll) & Salk Institute for Biological Studied (Ecker).
+This includes developmental mouse data from the Allen Institute for Brain Science (Zeng) & University of California, San Francisco (Nowakowski), cross-species data from the Allen Institute for Brain Science (Lein), marmoset data from Princeton University (Krienen), as well as multi-modal human data from Broad Institute (McCarroll) & Salk Institute for Biological Studies (Ecker).

 They are accessible via a dedicated project page and specimen browser.
 The latter features a multi-level viewing experience broken down by library aliquot or donor.
 Scientists can download specimen metadata and file manifests that match the filters selected in the user interface.